- Apply to UW

 The Fisher Innovation Launchpad, which began in 2016 as the Fisher Innovation Challenge, is for new, independent businesses -- in the seed, startup or early-growth stages -- focused on technology and/or innovation.
 The seed fund was made possible through the financial gift of Donne Fisher, the Launchpad’s namesake, and was matched by the UW Office of Research and Economic Development.

-The Wyoming Technology Business Center (WTBC), a business development program of UW that has business incubators in Laramie, Casper and Sheridan, is administered by the UW Office of Research and Economic Development.
+The WTBC, a business development program of UW that has business incubators in Laramie, Casper and Sheridan, is administered by the UW Office of Research and Economic Development.
 The WTBC is a not-for-profit business incubator that provides entrepreneurs with the expertise, networks and tools necessary for success.

 The qualifying businesses named finalists are as follows:

-Six teams will receive business counseling, one year of free rental space in the incubator and the opportunity to approach the Fisher Innovation Fund for startup capital.
-The four to six teams not funded by the fund will still receive space, rent-free, in the incubator for a year, and business counseling.
+Approximately six teams will receive business counseling, one year of free rental space in the incubator and seed funding to launch their businesses through the Fisher Innovation Fund.
+The four teams not funded by the fund will still receive space, rent-free, in the incubator for a year, and business counseling.